dmsc/fastbasic/manual.md

 **PROC _name_ _var1_ .../ PR.**
 **ENDPROC / ENDP.**

-  PROC statement starts the definition of a subroutine that can be called via EXEC or `@`.
+  `PROC` statement starts the
+  definition of a subroutine that can be called via `EXEC` or `@`.

-  You can pass a list of integer variables separated by spaces after the PROC name to specify a number of parameters, the variables will be set to the values passed by the EXEC call.
+  You can pass a list of integer variables separated by spaces after the `PROC` name to specify a number of parameters, the variables will be set to the values passed by the
-  Those variable names are always global, so the values set are seen outside the PROC.
+  `EXEC` call.
+Those variable names are always global, so the values set are seen outside the `PROC`.

-  The number of parameters in the PROC definition and in all the EXEC calls must be the same.
+  The number of parameters in the
+  `PROC` definition and in all the
+  `EXEC` calls must be the same.

-  Note that if the PROC statement is encountered while executing surrounding code, the full subroutine is skipped, so PROC / ENDPROC can appear any place in the program.
+  Note that if the `PROC` statement is encountered while executing surrounding code, the full subroutine is skipped, so `PROC` / `ENDPROC` can appear any place in the program.